Ceymoh/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-prints a number multiple times
+draws a straightline in the terminal